 A gemlike component of Vassal’s past notoriety, and perhaps of his notoriety to come, lurks beneath the brim of his cap.
 I am referring to his famous turquoise eyes.
 Like anyone’s, they are windows to a soul without boundary.
 They look both inward and outward, to horizons beyond horizons.

 Years ago, when his invention first became known, images of them circulated to people everywhere.
 Because of their beautiful color, and in light of what he had invented, some people supposed he possessed visionary powers.
 Mass media exploited and amplified that impression, spreading the images via photographs and editorial cartoons.
 They became entrenched in people’s minds, emblematic of the invention.

 Starting today, some of that will recur.
 As people’s obsession with him returns, images of his eyes will again appear.
 Journalists and others will hasten to archives and libraries to retrieve the old photos, drawings, and stories.
-By midday today, I expect, those will start showing up on television and internet news, and people will be sending them to each other.
+By midday today, I expect, those and more recent photos will start showing up on social media and television and internet news, and people will be sending them to each other.